Australian

 Pi:

-reflect society back on itself, and artists, then, act as
+can reflect society back on itself, and artists,

 Anthropomorphism